Amen-Zelealem/Code-Craft-AI/README.md

 # Code-Craft-AI
-A Django-based web application that enables users to generate AI-powered code snippets using OpenAI’s Text Completion API.
+A Django-based web application that enables users to generate AI-powered code snippets using Gemini AI Text Completion API.